Housing and Community Regeneration Initiative

 The University of Notre Dame School of Architecture's Housing and Community Regeneration Initiative is a "Think-and-Do Tank" that provides assistance to municipalities and nonprofit organizations to improve economic development by reimagining the built environment.

-Our work targets immediate local impact as well as national and global influence through case studies, design studies, and research.
-Three interrelated activities form the framework for the Housing and Community Regeneration Initiative: community-based design charrettes, education, and research & policy.
-Faculty, students, and collaborating professional teams carry out these activities under the leadership of the School’s dean, Stefanos Polyzoides, and the Initiative’s director, Marianne Cusato.
+Our work targets immediate local impact as well as national and global influence through three interrelated activities: actionable projects, research, and education.
+Faculty, students, and collaborating professional teams carry out these activities under the leadership of the school’s dean, Stefanos Polyzoides, and the initiative’s director, Marianne Cusato.

 Areas of Focus:

 - The study of new real estate development patterns

 - Mitigating the impact of climate change